Eczema that occurs chronically may be atopic dermatitis, which is more than just a skin condition.

 Eczema and atopic dermatitis are the same thing.

 False: Atopic dermatitis is a chronic form of eczema, which, in some cases, may be severe.
 Many people assume their atopic dermatitis is only a skin condition and only need to treat the obvious signs and symptoms.
-What they may not realize is that they have an immunological disease that originates within the body.
+What they may not realize is that they have an immunological disease that originates in part within the body.

 I only need to concentrate on preventing flare-ups of my atopic dermatitis.